immortals-ume/dsa/java/src/main/java/com/immortals/ds/queue/Readme.md

       Priority queues are commonly used in various applications, including task scheduling, job prioritization, graph algorithms (e.g., Dijkstra's algorithm for finding the shortest path), and Huffman coding for data compression, among others.
       They are a fundamental building block for solving problems that involve scheduling or ordering based on priorities.

+## Circular Queue

+A circular queue, also known as a circular buffer or a ring buffer, is a data structure in computer science and programming that operates as a queue but has a fixed size.
+Unlike a regular queue, where elements are added at one end and removed from the other end, a circular queue allows you to wrap around when you reach the end of the queue, effectively creating a circular data structure.

+Here are some key features and operations associated with a circular queue:

+      Fixed Size: A circular queue has a fixed size, meaning it can hold a maximum number of elements determined at the time of creation.

+      Circular Behavior: When elements are added to the queue and it reaches its capacity, instead of rejecting new elements or resizing, a circular queue wraps around to the beginning of the queue and continues to overwrite the oldest elements.
+      This behavior makes it suitable for situations where you want to maintain a rolling buffer of data.

+      Front and Rear Pointers: A circular queue maintains two pointers, usually called "front" and "rear," to keep track of the position where elements are added and removed.
+The front pointer points to the element that is at the front of the queue, and the rear pointer points to the element that will be added next.

+      Enqueue (Insertion): Adding an element to the circular queue is called "enqueuing."
+When you enqueue an element, you insert it at the rear of the queue.
+If the rear pointer reaches the end of the queue, it wraps around to the beginning.

+      Dequeue (Removal): Removing an element from the circular queue is called "dequeuing."
+When you dequeue an element, you remove it from the front of the queue.
+If the front pointer reaches the end of the queue, it also wraps around to the beginning.

+      Overflow and Underflow: Circular queues can face two main issues: overflow (when you try to enqueue an element into a full queue) and underflow (when you try to dequeue an element from an empty queue).
+Proper handling of these conditions is essential to prevent data corruption and errors.

+Circular queues are commonly used in scenarios where you need to store a fixed amount of data in a continuous loop, such as in audio processing, buffer management, and scheduling algorithms.

+Implementing a circular queue typically involves maintaining an array or a linked list of fixed size and manipulating the front and rear pointers to manage enqueue and dequeue operations efficiently while ensuring the circular behavior is maintained.

+##### Time And Space Complexity

+Circular Queue Implemented Using an Array or a Linked List:

+Time Complexity:

+      Enqueue (Insertion): O(1) - Adding an element to the circular queue is a constant-time operation as it involves updating the rear pointer and placing the element in the array.
+      Dequeue (Removal): O(1) - Removing an element from the circular queue is also a constant-time operation as it involves updating the front pointer and accessing the element in the array.
+      Peek: O(1) - Peeking at the front element is a constant-time operation since it involves accessing an element in the array.
+      Checking if the queue is empty or full: O(1) - Checking whether the queue is empty or full is also a constant-time operation, as it involves comparing the front and rear pointers.

+Space Complexity:

+      The space complexity of the circular queue implemented with a linked list is O(N), where N is the number of elements in the queue.
+This space is used to store the nodes of the linked list.

+In summary, both implementations offer constant-time complexity for basic operations like enqueue, dequeue, peek, and checking if the queue is empty or full.
+The space complexity is also similar, with both implementations having a space complexity of O(N), where N is the maximum capacity (for the array-based implementation) or the number of elements (for the linked list-based implementation) in the circular queue.